Installing gates and access to school sports areas

 School sports areas present a specific set of risks that need to be carefully considered and appropriately mitigated to ensure safety and security for all those accessing the area.
-When specifying and installing gates and access to these areas, there’s a lot to consider from foot traffic flow and spectator safety to the safety of surrounding properties and the security of the enclosure when not in use.
+When specifying and installing gates and access to these areas, there’s a lot to consider: from foot traffic flow and spectator safety, to the safety of surrounding properties and the security of the enclosure when not in use.

 A sports area should be safe for both the participants and spectators.
 Widely-spaced pales or railings that could lead to entrapment of a child’s limbs and sharp edges that could cause injury should be avoided at all costs.
 A minimum gap of 12mm between the gate and the posts, on either side, allows the gate its full range of movement, without posing a risk to youngsters.
 Additionally, the risk of balls breaching the boundary perimeter must also be considered and mitigated if it poses a risk to participants or others nearby.
+Rebound welded mesh gates have the same mesh infill as the matching fencing and can withstanding high impact sports including hockey and football, absorbing the shock of stray equipment while avoiding injury to spectators or obscuring their view.

 Identify the risks